IT21175084/24-25j-082/README.md

 webpack - Module bundler (if not using create-react-app).

 ### Optional Dependencies:
-formik or react-hook-form - For form handling. moment or dayjs - For date handling.
+formik or react-hook-form - For form handling./n moment or dayjs - For date handling.

 ### Backend (Python Flask):